trtajans/Salih-KURT-Kimdir/README.md

 TRTAJANS Yönetim Kurulu Başkanı olarak görev yapmakta.
 Yasemin KURT ile Evlidir.

  EN: Born in 09.07.1980 in Trabzon.
 After completing his primary, secondary, high school and university education in Trabzon, he started to work as a Computer Teacher.
 Between 1997 and 2000, he served as Gendarmerie Intelligence and Technical Support Staff.
-Between 1997 and 1998, he informed the Prime Ministry in the presence of Abdullah Öcalan, the head of the terrorist group, in Syria.
+Between 1997 and 1998, he informed the Prime Ministry that the head of the terrorist group, Abdullah Öcalan was in Syria.
-12.05.2000 in order to make the military service Iskenderun 1st Marine Training Training Teams in the second squad completed training.
+In 12.05.2000 he completed training the second military troops in Iskenderun 1st Marine Soldier Training Regiment.
-He completed his master unit at İstanbul Tuzla Naval Academy Commandership 2nd Division Command (5188 as Erbaş) The Turkish Armed Forces received treatment until 2009 due to the deterioration of my health in the negative conditions and conditions.
+He completed his master unit at İstanbul Tuzla Naval Academy Commandership 2nd Division Command (5188 as Petty Officer) The Turkish Armed Forces received treatment until 2009 due to the deterioration of his health in the negative conditions.
 In 2010, he completed the Kalekol Project and delivered it to Tübitak online.
 In 2011 he founded TRTAJANS.
-Between the years 2011-2015 "TRTAJANS World Peace" Project as a public spot in 422 municipalities.
+Between the years 2011-2015 “TRTAJANS World Peace” Project as a public spot in 422 municipalities.
-In 2015, I became a member of the European Press Federation with the TRTAJANS trademark registration in all 28 EU countries.
+In 2015, he became a member of the European Press Federation with the TRTAJANS trademark registration in all 28 EU countries.
 (BC-13602)
 In 2018, he became a member of World Intellectual Property Organization.
-Upon invitation, she enrolled in the Master program in Digital Media at Arizona State University.
+Upon invitation, he enrolled in the Master program in Digital Media at Arizona State University.
 In 2019, he was invited to join the UN Counseling Staff.
 He is still a member of the EPF.
 He is the Chairman of the Board of Directors of TRTAJANS.
-Yasemin is married to KURT.
+He is married to Yasemin Kurt and has a child, named İsmail Kurt.